Art History & Visual Culture: New students

 Chair and Progamme Director of Art History & Visual Culture

-If there is any reason why you may not be here by this date, please get in contact with the Queen's Hub Team, who support Art History & Visual Culture students, as soon as possible by emailing firstname.lastname@example.org.
+If there is any reason why you may not be here for Freshers', please get in contact with the Queen's Hub Team, who support Art History & Visual Culture students, as soon as possible by emailing email@example.com.

 The purpose of Academic Induction is to introduce you to your academic programme, complete any necessary pre-registration tasks, familiarise yourself with your academic buildings, and meet fellow students and the academic staff for your subjects.
-These sessions form the core part of your Freshers' Week timetable and we expect all students to be present at these compulsory sessions.
-If you need any advice about issues or clashes within your Freshers' Week timetable please contact email@example.com.
+These sessions form the core part of your Freshers' Week timetable and we expect all students to be present at these compulsory sessions, either in person or online as appropriate.
+If you need any advice about issues or clashes within your Freshers' Week timetable please contact firstname.lastname@example.org.
 If you have a clash between talks you should attend the talk for your first named subject e.g. for AHVC and English, you should attend AHVC as it is named first.
 Your Academic Tutor for the other department will be able to advise you on what information you missed.